REVIEW: The Village Corner, German Restaurant and Bakery, Stone Mountain, DeKalb

 I had the Sauerbraten.
 Now, mom normally serves it shredded over mashed potatoes and the bite from the vinegar is MUCH stronger.
 This was tamed down and served with the spätzel but still worthy of Mom’s seal of approval.
 I also got the sauerkraut, which you might be familiar with as a accompaniment to hot dogs but not as a side dish.
 This also, has a nice bite and reminds me of my homeland.
 I couldn’t go without the German Potato Salad myself, so I had to order an extra side, just for me.
 If you’re used to Southern Potato salad, this is way off the reservation – you’re in for a real treat.

 Finally you cannot leave (after all, this is a bakery), without having dessert.
 German Chocolate Cake is something a little different, but its simply grand.
 The Apple Strudel is indescribably good, covered with almonds and fantastic to its very core.
+It reminds me of theglass knife desserts I like so much.

 Good German food is so hard for me to find because I grew up eating it and I know what it’s supposed to taste like.
 Far too often, I am left disappointed and my expectations are left unsatisfied.
 The Village Corner though, fulfilled my wildest dreams.
 It was like I was sitting in my mother’s kitchen again and enjoying fantastic German food with her while listening to her tell stories of her German grandfather teasing her in German.
 My mom is 88 this year and when she visits in just a few weeks, The Village Corner is on my list of Atlanta restaurants to enjoy with her.
 Guten appetit!